Athir-AlAbri/SmishGuard/USER_MANUAL.md

 - Better balance of performance and efficiency

 ### Model Comparison
 The project tested various models including traditional machine learning approaches and other transformers.
-Performance comparisons can be found in the `Other Tested Models` directory, showing why DistilBERT was selected as the optimal solution.
+Performance comparisons can be found in the `Other Models` directory, showing why DistilBERT was selected as the optimal solution.

 ### How It Works